 In 1996, Atkins was diagnosed with cancer; he had a brain tumor removed in 1997, but his health saw a marked decline throughout his remaining years.
 He died at his home in Nashville, survived by his wife Leona, who passed away in 2009, and son Merle.
 Atkins' funeral service was held at the Ryman Auditorium, with stars and fans filling the pews to pay homage to the musical icon.

 “I’ve lost a friend, a cohort and a fellow artist in Chet Atkins," Eddy Arnold said.
 "We won’t ever see the like, the talent, in one man.
 If you ever heard of any man, anywhere, who had it all, it was this man.”

 ''He changed my life,'' Pride added. ''Everything that ever happened to me started with him.''

 Throughout his illustrious career, Atkins won dozens of awards, including numerous Grammy Awards, a Grammy Lifetime Achievement Award and a Lifetime Achievement Award from the National Academy of Recording Arts and Sciences.
 He is a member of the Country Music Hall of Fame and was posthumously inducted into the Rock and Roll Hall of Fame in 2002.

-Country Music's Best Guitarists
+LOOK: Country Music's Best Guitarists